 3. Data Storage

-With the release of Mac OS X 10.6.5 (Snow Leopard), Apple started supporting exFAT, making it the defacto standard for shared hard drives or for the transfer of very large data files.
-This paves the way for future SD cards to use exFAT to store data upto and potentially beyond 512TB.
+The release of Mac OS X 10.6.5 (Snow Leopard), Apple started supporting exFAT, making it the defacto standard for shared hard drives or for the transfer of very large data files.
+This paves the way for future SD cards to use exFAT to store data up to and potentially beyond 512TB.

 4. Data writing speeds